 It should be noted at the outset that most accounts of work and labour are incomplete, since most historical records anywhere do not give recognition to work that is outside the exchanges of the market.
 Most such work has traditionally been done by women.
 In what follows, some attempt has been made to acknowledge unpaid work, but the emphasis remains on work that is paid for, whether in money or goods.
-For most of Newfoundland's history, most such work has been associated with fishing, at first the trans-Atlantic migratory cod-fishery and, from the early 19th century, fisheries based in Newfoundland.
+For most of Newfoundland and Labrador's history, most such work has been associated with fishing, at first the trans-Atlantic migratory cod-fishery and, from the early 19th century, fisheries based in Newfoundland and Labrador.

-Until well into this century, Newfoundland cod fishing was pursued mainly by family enterprises.
+Until well into the 20th century, cod fishing in Newfoundland and Labrador was pursued mainly by family enterprises.
 In theory, they could sell their fish to the highest bidder, but in practice they were bound by debt and credit to a merchant who took their fish in exchange for supplies.
 Men were almost exclusively the catchers, but the catch was split, salted, laid out to dry and tended while drying by the whole family, with women bearing some of the heaviest burden.
 Fishing families also provided a major part of their own subsistence by hunting and gathering wild food, gardening and keeping livestock.
 Men made and maintained boats, gear, houses and outbuildings; women maintained the household, made cloth and clothing and produced, prepared and preserved food.

 The seal fishery and the Labrador cod fishery expanded greatly during the 19th century on the Northeast Coast of the island, as did the Grand Banks fishery on the South Coast.
 Both provided employment and income, not only for fishermen who served aboard the vessels, but also for workers in ship-building and other maritime trades such as coopering or rope-making.